Spared from Death

 Those that were already dead, quickly became buoys to the flooding ditch.
 I finished my meal, most did or could not; their stomachs just could not bear any food.
 When I finished, ten men surrounded us from the top of the ditch.
 They wore masks that covered their entire faces.

-Their eyes were glass and a strange aperture hung from where their mouth should be.
+Their eyes were glass and a strange aperture hung from their mouth.
 They wore thick long dark jackets.
 All of them wore these strange metal backpacks and were holding on to an elongated tubing with a thick rounded head.
 Much like the muzzle of a rifle, but only larger.

 I just stood there looking up at them. watching as they would vanish between the frantic adults.
 This was the only time I had ever heard so many people cry and scream at one time.
 I had heard screams before, from behind doors.

-But nothing like this, a mass gathering of horrified people.
+But nothing like this, a mass gathering of petrified souls.
 We all knew each other, so many embraced with tears.
 I had been separated from my parents months ago.
-So, as this was happening, Arthur Schell picked me up, he was my bunkmate during all this.
+So, as this was happening, Arthur Schell picked me up, he was my bunk-mate during my stay in that living hell.

 As the frenzy of frothing screams and tears echoed into the cold night, I remember looking up at Arthur and he looked down at me and said, "May we be blessed one last time by the hands of Adoni."